5 Free Linux screenshot tools | How to take a screenshot in Linux?

 But, there are other distributions that have at least one utility installed and can be used to take a screenshot.

-This tool is a quite easy and simple tool to use,.You can take a snip of your current window by hitting keyboard shortcuts the PrtSc key or Fn +Prt SC keys on other devices.
+This tool is quite easy and simple tool to use,.You can take a snip of your current window by hitting keyboard shortcuts the PrtSc key or Fn +Prt SC keys on other devices.

 Shutter Linux screenshot tool is one screen capture tool that allows you to capture a screenshot of an entire window, a selected area, and even a snip of your desktop.